Azure/portaldocs/portal-sdk/generated/top-telemetry-alerting.md

 <a name="availability-configuration-1-what-is-safedeploymentstage-1"></a>
 #### What is safeDeploymentStage

 Safe deployment stage can be "0", "1", "2", or "3".
 Each stage has a batch of regions.
-It does not support asterisk("*") sign.
+It does not support asterisk ("*") sign.
 Safe deployment stage is optional.
-If you don't specify the safe deployment stage property in critera, when alerting calculates availability, failureCount and failureUserCount, it does not take safe deployment stage into consideration.
-So you won't have availability, failureCount and failureUserCount per safe deployment stage.
-For such a case, minAvailability, minFailureCount and minFailureUserCount specified in critiera are for all(combined, overall) the safe deployment stages.
+If you do not specify the safe deployment stage property in criteria, when alerting calculates availability, failureCount and failureUserCount, it does not take safe deployment stage into consideration.
+So, you will not have availability, failureCount and failureUserCount per safe deployment stage.
+For such a case, minAvailability, minFailureCount and minFailureUserCount specified in criteria are for all (combined, overall) the safe deployment stages.

 <a name="availability-configuration-1-what-is-datacentercode-1"></a>
 #### What is datacenterCode

 Datacenter code can be "`*`", "AM", "BY", etc. "`*`" represents all Azure Portal Production regions.
 Datacenter code is optional.
-If you don't specify the datacenterCode property in critera, when alerting calculates availability, failureCount and failureUserCount, it does not take datacenter into consideration.
-So you won't have availability, failureCount and failureUserCount per datacenter.
-For such a case, minAvailability, minFailureCount and minFailureUserCount specified in critiera are for all(combined, overall) the datacenters.
+If you do not specify the datacenterCode property in criteria, when alerting calculates availability, failureCount and failureUserCount, it does not take datacenter into consideration.
+So, you will not have availability, failureCount and failureUserCount per datacenter.
+For such a case, minAvailability, minFailureCount and minFailureUserCount specified in criteria are for all (combined, overall) the datacenters.
 For the complete list of datacenter code names, go to [datacenter code list](https://aka.ms/portalfx/alerting/datacenter-code-name)

 <a name="availability-when-do-the-alerts-trigger-1"></a>